-Lynea Lattanzio, who founded and runs world famous The Cat House on the Kings has, with the help of assists, has saved 30,000 cats over 25 years on her 12 acre rescue facility which used to be her home.
+Lynea Lattanzio, who founded and runs world famous The Cat House on the Kings has, with the help of assistants, saved 30,000 cats over 25 years on her 12 acre rescue facility which used to be her home.
 She moved out into a trailer within the property and gave her home over to the rescue cats of which there were 700 at one time.
 I believe that this number fluctuates slightly and I recall that at one time there were up to 1000 rescue cats on her property.

 — 60 Second Docs (@60SecDocs) April 8, 2018